RixTerreny/RixTerreny/README.md

 I'm always looking to learn and experiment with new technologies, and I enjoy working with others to solve challenging problems.

-If you have any question or would like to collaborate, feel free to reach out 📞
+If you have any question or would like to collaborate, feel free to reach out:

   - 🔗 linkedin: [Riccardo-Trave](https://www.linkedin.com/in/riccardotrave/)
   - ✉ email: riccardotrave43@gmail.com</li>